veg/hyphy-eye/src/pages/busted-network.md

 ## Force directed bipartite network

-same idea as the other.. different layout. codons are larger circles, branches smaller.
+same idea as the other.. different layout. codons are smaller circles, branches larger.

 pros: pretty obvious when a branch doesnt have much going on (bc its off in space), or is doing something different to other branches (bc its connected but still kinda off in space lol).